museadmin/api-rate-limiter/README.md

 Setup:

-* Instantiate the rate limiter
+* Instantiate the API Queue
 * Start it running in a background thread
 * Call the enqueue() method to join the queue
 * Poll the waiting state until false